 Claire has exhibited widely on both sides of the Atlantic including in Ireland’s National Portrait Exhibitions.
-Recent exhibitions include a two person show in Berlin at the Wissenschaftskolleg (Institute for Advanced Study) - June 2017; a three person show at Cross Contemporary Art, Saugerties – 2016; a solo show at the South Tipperary Arts Center in Ireland – 2015.
+Recent exhibitions include a two person show in Berlin, Germany – June 2017; a three person show at Cross Contemporary Art, Saugerties – 2016; a solo show at the South Tipperary Arts Center, Clonmel Ireland – 2015.
 Also in 2015, Claire was Artist-in-Residence at the Woodstock Public Library where she painted portraits of volunteer subjects from the community.
-Since 2012, Claire has also been selected by Jurors to exhibit at WAAM, the Samuel Dorsky Museum of Art at SUNY New Paltz, and at the Muroff-Kotler Gallery, SUNY Ulster.
+Since 2012, Claire has been selected by Jurors to exhibit at WAAM, the Samuel Dorsky Museum of Art at SUNY New Paltz, and at the Muroff-Kotler Gallery, SUNY Ulster.

 In addition to her art practice and teaching at the Woodstock School of Art, Claire writes commentary in the art section of Roll, an on-line arts magazine serving the Hudson Valley.